 - Salt and pepper to taste

 - In a bowl whisk together the eggs and the milk.

 - Add in the capers and rosemary.

-- In a small non-stick skillet heat the butter until sizzling.
-Pour in the egg mixture and turn down the burner to as low as the heat will go.
+- In a non-stick omelette pan heat the butter until sizzling.
+Pour in the egg mixture.
+Let the eggs sit at this temperature for about a minute, or until you can see they're starting to set around the edges.
+Turn down the burner to as low as the heat will go.

-Slow Cooked Scrambled Eggs with Rosemary and Capers … They’re What’s for Breakfast.
+Slow Cooked Creamy Scrambled Eggs with Rosemary and Capers … They’re What’s for Breakfast.